ibexa/documentation-developer/docs/pim/create_custom_name_schema_strategy.md

 # Create custom Name Schema strategy

-Make sure you have properly configured attributes.
+Make sure you the attributes are configured correctly.
 Each attribute that you want to include in the URL alias must have a name schema strategy.

 ## Create converting class